 Specifically, the US tech giants usually known as FAANG (Facebook, Apple, Amazon, Netflix and Google) led the slide, with their NASDAQ index dropping by 17.5 per cent during the quarter.
 With a 10 per cent fall in a market being classified as a correction, that’s a significant reverse.

 Some of that has to have come from a reaction against the extremely high valuations that investors have been putting on those stocks, letting FOMO (fear of missing out) overcome more level headed analysis.

 Facebook shares were the main victim because of the added burden of bad publicity.
 Founder Mark Zuckerberg’s pale face seemed to be in every newspaper as he fought off allegations of all kinds of intrusions into users’ lives, not to mention allowing Russian intervention in the 2016 US Presidential Election.
 Its shares almost halved in the second half of the year from just under the $US220 level to below $US140, with no obvious signs of recovery by year’s end.

 In Australia, it was the Big Banks that were responsible for most of the negative sentiment in our market.
-Given that financial stocks represent a whopping 30.4 per cent weighting in the entire universe of listed stocks on the ASX, and that the financials sector shed an aggregate valuation of 7.5 per cent just in the last quarter of the year, there was never going to be a great deal of good news to share around.
+Given that financial stocks represent a whopping 30.4 per cent weighting in the entire universe of listed stocks on Australian exchanges, and that the financials sector shed an aggregate valuation of 7.5 per cent just in the last quarter of the year, there was never going to be a great deal of good news to share around.